Dental Implants in Sacramento, CA

 Multiple implants are merely implants that replace more than one lost or missing tooth.
 If you have several adjacent teeth missing, Dr. Formoli may use multiple implants to restore your smile.

-Also known as full mouth implants, All-on-Four are dental implants that require just four implants to replace all your teeth.
+Also known as full mouth implants, All-On-Four & All-On-Six Dental Implantsare dental implants that require just four implants to replace all your teeth.
 Compared to traditional dental implants, this offers a much more cost-effective method of teeth replacement since fewer posts are required.
 With conventional implant methods, replacing all your teeth on a single arch would require around eight to ten implants for one jaw.

 What makes this technique different is that the implants are inserted at an angle of 30 to 45 degrees, whereas traditional implants are fitted straight down.
-An insertion at such an angle allows patients who have gone through bone loss to opt for the All-on-Four technique.
+An insertion at such an angle allows patients who have gone through bone loss to opt for the All-On-Four & All-On-Six Dental Implants technique.
 Also, this technique enables extracting, implanting, and fitting all in one day, compared to traditional implants, which require multiple dental appointments and a lengthy recovery period.

-So, as you can see, All-on-Four provides a multitude of benefits that traditional implants cannot offer.
+So, as you can see, All-On-Four & All-On-Six Dental Implants provides a multitude of benefits that traditional implants cannot offer.
 You no longer have to live with the trouble of having missing teeth or wearing uncomfortable dentures that keep slipping off and are not stable.
 You do not even have to compromise on your original, natural teeth in order to receive new ones.

-At Arden Park Dental Care we provide top-tier implant dentistry, whether single, multiple or All-on-Four implants.
+At Arden Park Dental Care we provide top-tier implant dentistry, whether single, multiple or All-On-Four & All-On-Six Dental Implants.
 Schedule a consultation with Dr. Formoli today, and she will let you know which kind of implant is the best for you.